logzio/jmx2graphite/README.md

 # Changelog
+- v1.2.0
+  - Changed Docker image to be based upon Alpine and OpenJDK
 - v1.1.1
   - Added support for 2 additional protocols when sending metrics to Graphite: tcp, udp.
 This is in addition to the existing Pickle protocol (Contributed by: jdavisonc)